Conflicts, Assortative Matching, and the Evolution of Signaling Norms: Introduction

 The assortative benefit to high types in the signaling population allows them to evolve faster than they would without signaling.
 However, even absent signaling, high types would eventually prevail given their fitness advantage.
 When both populations are homogeneously high type, the assortative advantage the signaling population had over the non-signaling population disappears leaving the signaling population with a cost but no comparative benefit.
 This means the signaling population's fitness is lower in the long run.
 Therefore, there is a trade-off in utilizing signaling and it becomes crucial if the two populations engage in conflicts.
-We show that the timing and the intensity of inter-group conflicts play an essential role in determining the survival of the signaling population.
-In particular, the signaling population has a higher chance to survive in the early stage when it still has a fitness advantage if the period of isolation before conflicts is shorter and the conflicts are fiercer.
+Through simulations, we show that the timing and the the efficiency of weapon used in inter-group conflicts play an essential role in determining the survival of the signaling population.
+In particular, the signaling population has a higher chance to survive when it still has a fitness advantage if the period of isolation before conflicts is shorter and weapon used in conflicts is more efficient.

+Our model provides a rationale for why signaling norms---even if transitory---may appear in human history: A signaling norm helps to accelerate the population growth rate initially, which may give an advantage to a population during conflicts.
+However, eventually when high types dominate, it becomes redundant and there is no point for people to continue using it.